rtomrud/duration-to-seconds/README.md

 #### Years and months

-- A year ("Y") is considered to be equivalent to 365 days (ISO 8601 § 3.32)
+- A year ("Y") is considered to be equivalent to 365 days, as per ISO 8601 § 3.32
-- A month ("M") is considered to be equivalent to 30 days (ISO 8601 note on § 3.15)
+- A month ("M") is considered to be equivalent to 30 days, as per ISO 8601 note on § 3.15

 #### Invalid ISO 8601 durations